Loch Hope: Moine House

 Moine house or Moin House is located east of the loch.
 It has 3 archaeological sites in the area and is near the banks of another loch, Loch Nam Meur Liath which in itself is near to a larger loch, Loch Maovalley which flows into Loch Hope.
 It consists of one derelict building and a couple trails.
 It was built as a place of refuge for people travelling on the nearly built road across the area, now the A838 and has lost its roof.
 The house was also permanently inhabited and due to its importance in helping travelers, it became a marked point on many different maps.
 Moine means Gaelic for Moss and the house was inhabited by many notable families some of which would have as many as 8 people.
 The now archaeological site now has a car park for visitors.

 Tourism

-On top of there being plans for the abandoned lodge in Hope to be restored into a shooting lodge, there is already a lot of toursim in the area.
+On top of there being plans for the abandoned lodge in Hope to be restored into a shooting lodge, there is already a lot of tourism in the area.